ShepherdCode/ShepherdCode.github.io/README.md

 ## Welcome to Shepherd Code

-Shepherd Code used by computer science students and faculty at [Shepherd University] (https://www.shepherd.edu).
-Shepherd Code is an educational organization on [GitHub] (GitHub.com).
+Shepherd Code used by computer science students and faculty at [Shepherd University](https://www.shepherd.edu).
+Shepherd Code is an educational organization on [GitHub](GitHub.com).

 ### Markdown